Mesocarnivore: Characteristics

-Behaviour and Activity
+Behaviour and activity

-Some mesocarnivores including the masked palm civet, hog badger and leopard cat activity patterns peaked during the night.
+In some mesocarnivores, including the masked palm civet and hog badger, activity patterns peak during the night.
 Mesocarnivores activity levels change within different seasons and climates.
 Different temperatures and the rate of plant growth may affect the activity patterns in mesocarnivores.
 Masked palm civets in China do not appear often in the winter months (December to February) and are not as active.
-Mesocarnivores’ behaviour and characteristics are individual to their species.
+Mesocarnivores' behaviour and characteristics are individual to their species.
 For example, coyotes are pack animals and form strong family relations.
 The way mesocarnivores communicate with each other is through their behaviours that are able to organise mating systems, distinguish parental care and other behaviours.
 Carnivores also use their senses to communicate with other animals and in the pack, especially their olfactory senses.

 Mesocarnivores perform a wide range of different movements.
 Different species of mesocarnivores can achieve different types of locomotor movements.
 For example, otters (Lutrinae) are specialised in swimming in water, however find it difficult to move on land.
-Other carnivores can improve their locomotor movements by behaviour modifications, for example, the African lion and gray wolf demonstrate group hunting behaviour where it allows them to run and hunt prey as a pack, that can not be done individually.
+Other carnivores can improve their locomotor movements by behaviour modifications, for example, the red wolf demonstrate group hunting behaviour where it allows them to run and hunt prey as a pack, that can not be done individually.
 Carnivores with limbs that are adapted for running may run, gallop or pace to go at a fast pace and cover long distances.
 These carnivorous mammals use their gait which is dependent on their species and size.
 The structure of a carnivore is designed to catch prey and kill it.

 Feeding behaviours

 Mesocarnivores are found to be nocturnal and are hunting for prey when they are most active during the nighttime.
-Mesocarnivores’ feeding behaviours mainly consist of prey availability.
-They feed on small mammals which include a range of different mice and squirrels, such as the northern grasshopper mice, ord’s kangaroo rat and thirteen-lined ground squirrels.
-Some other examples of mesocarnivores’ prey are the blacktailed jackrabbit and the desert cottontail.
+Mesocarnivores' feeding behaviours mainly consist of prey availability.
+They feed on small mammals which include a range of different mice and squirrels, such as the northern grasshopper mice, ord's kangaroo rat and thirteen-lined ground squirrels.
+Some other examples of mesocarnivores' prey are the blacktailed jackrabbit and the desert cottontail.
 Large and small mammals are considered as prey to these mesocarnivores, as well as different herbivores, depending on what food is most readily available to these animals.
 Without apex predators, there is a decreased level of inter-specific competition in the food chain between mesocarnivores, allowing them to increase their scavenging options for different food.
 As mesocarnivores are scavengers, they will eat any food that is accessible to them.
 For example, the yellow-throated marten and Siberian weasel change their feeding behaviours in winter when limited fruits are available and convert to small mammal prey.
 Mesocarnivores are closely related to other mammals in regards to competition and intraguild predation.
 Interspecific competition is a vital part of the ecological species and community structure, as a result can lead to "exploitation competition" and "interference competition" with other species.